logo for strength-and-power-for-volleyball.com

 Even if you are slow, you can still develop good footwork to get to the ball faster than other setters with poor technique.

-Volleyball skills for Pursuing the Ball
+Skills for Pursuing the Ball

 Setters should emphasize getting to the ball first before focusing on setting technique.

-If you can’t run and get to the ball quickly and efficiently, setting the ball is going to be much more difficult.
-A common mistake beginning setter’s make is running after a ball with their hands up in the air.
+If you cant run and get to the ball quickly and efficiently, setting the ball is going to be much more difficult.
+A common mistake beginning setter's make is running after a ball with their hands up in the air.

-Although I agree you should get your hands up early ready to set, you should use your arms first to move to the ball.
+Although I agree you should get your hands up early ready to volleyball set, you should use your arms first to move to the ball.

-Volleyball Skills for Squaring Up
+Skills for Squaring Up

 The best way to develop consistent sets is facing your target every time.
 A good rule of thumb is to always face the left antennae when setting.